Update: ‘Fully digital instrument cluster’ and ‘Comfort features’ sub-section added to ‘Features’ and ‘RHD version’

 A car for the Gen Y American Family

 On April 28, 2021, Toyota announced plans to make two all-new, three-row SUVs at the Princeton plant in the State of Indiana, USA, and that one of them would be a Lexus.
-Obviously, the company wasn’t talking about a new generation Lexus GX.
+Obviously, the company wasn’t talking about the new generation Lexus GX.
 It was clearly referring to a next-gen Lexus RX L or an RX L successor, stating that this will be a model “designed with the active Gen Y American Family in mind.”

 While Toyota has not confirmed, a report from Automotive News claims that the TX will be based on a Toyota Grand Highlander, the rumored name of the second three-row SUV allocated to the Princeton plant.
 Like the RX L, the Lexus TX should come in gasoline and hybrid variants.
 Toyota had confirmed a hybrid powertrain for the upcoming mid-size luxury SUV, saying that this model will “join a diverse, electrified portfolio” in the announcement in April 2021.